 The Current Phase

 After a few more hits and misses, I’m now taking all that I learned over the past couple of decades and sharing it with other brands and solopreneurs.
 At Bulletproof Hustle, I coach, consult, and create content to help high-achievers turn their stories into businesses.
 Plus, I'm podcasting weekly with bite-sized motivational musings via the Bulletproof Hustle podcast available everywhere podcasts are.
-My wife and I also started a cruelty-free personal care line called LETELLIER to help people take better care of their skin.
+My wife and I also started a cruelty-free personal care line called LETELLIER to help people use better skincare.